andersspielen/PotionGamesIssues/README.md

 * `activateShop: false` - Shop allowed `false` or `true`
 * `startOnJoin: false` - Automatically joining the lobby when joining the server `false` or `true` (Example: BungeeCord)
 * `language: en_US` - Change language to one of the defined ones in the `messages.yml` file
+* `activeSlots: 19` - Change amount of used slots in the Potion-Shop (Maximum: `32`)

 ### Messages

-* To change a massege just change the text in the language you use.
+* To change a message just change the text in the language you use.
 * To add a language copy the existing lines and paste them below it and change the `en_US` to your language.

 ## Release History

+* 0.7
+  * ADD: Option to change shop items
 * 0.6
   * ADD: Option to turn Teams, Kits and Shop on or off
 * 0.5
   * ADD: Teams
 * 0.4
   * ADD: Kits
 * 0.3
   * ADD: Shop
 * 0.2
   * ADD: ArenaVote-System
 * 0.1
   * ADD: SurvivalGames-System with chests giving PotionEffects

 ## TODO

 * ~~ADD: Option to turn Shop &#10003;, Kits &#10003; or Teams &#10003; on or off - (Version 0.6)~~
+* ~~ADD: Shop items in a config - (Version 0.7)~~
+* ADD: Kits in a config (remove, add, deactivate) - (Version 0.8)
+* ADD: Chest items in a config - (Version 0.9)
 * ADD: Option to deactivate mysql (file database) - (Version 1.0)
-* ADD: Kits in config (remove, add, deactivate) - (Version 1.0)
-* ADD: Shop items in config - (Version 1.0)
-* ADD: Chest items in config - (Version 1.0)
-* ADD: Multiple lobbys per server - (Version 2.0)
+* ADD: Multiple lobby's per server - (Version 2.0)

 ## Issues